lwhite1/dabooDb/README.md

 * Embedded mode only
 * Excellent performance for small amounts of data
 * Pluggable storage engine and write-ahead logging
-* Pluggable serializers for data and messages
+* Pluggable serializers for data
 * Backup and restore
+* Integrated JSR 349-based data validation checked before writes

 At this point, 1.0 is mostly done.
 More work is needed on tests, documentation, and code cleanup.